-When scoring an interview, the key to acting is a knowledge how to highlight your work experience.
+When scoring an interview, the key to acting is knowledge of how to highlight your work experience.
 Show the interviewer that you want to work for them and improve the skills that your current job gave you.

 Remember the way you behaved and the things you said back then.
 It will help you succeed one more time.
-Demonstrate your employer that you are excited to continue growing your career.
+Demonstrate to your employer that you are excited to continue growing your career.